openlilylib/snippets/py/font-install/README.md

 - `-d --font-directory`
 Pass this option a path to your local font repository, which can be anywhere on your hard disk.
-The option takes a relative path as relative to the current working directory, and if the option is not passed at all the script considers the current working directory as the font directory.
+If the option is not present the script considers the current working directory as the font directory.
-If the resulting path doesn't point to an existing path you are prompted to choose between creating the given directory or aborting the program.
+If the resulting path doesn't point to an existing directory you are prompted to choose between creating the given directory or aborting the program.
+If the directory exists but no font catalog file is present the script assumes that you want to create one in a fresh installation.
 - `-t --targets`
-Pass this option a path to one or more LilyPond installations you want to process.
-The option tries to find valid installations by interpreting the paths as either the LilyPond executable or the root directory of an installation.
+This option is used to determine the target LilyPond installations that should be updated.
+It accepts one or more paths to existing LilyPond installations or to files listing such paths.
+The path should either point to the root directory of an installation or to the lilypond executable in its `usr/bin` directory.
+Both installations from binary distributions or builds from source are accepted.
 If this fails for any of the given versions the program aborts.

+All path arguments can be given as relative or absolute paths.
+If relative paths are used they are added to the current working directory before being used.

+A targets file lists one LilyPond path per line, empty lines or lines starting with `#` are silently ignored.
+The use of targets files is recommended if you have multiple LilyPond installations that you want to keep up-to-date in parallel.
+For your convenience there is an entry `target*` in the script directory's `.gitignore` directory, so you can add targets files in that practical location without affecting the openLilyLib Git repository.

 ### Controlling the Behaviour